Amank1412/Nexora/README.md

 # Nexora

 Nexora is a modern, responsive web application built with React, Vite, and Tailwind CSS.
-It aims to deliver a clean UI, fast performance, and scalable architecture for modern frontend development.
+It aims to deliver a clean UI, fast performance.

 ## Tech Stack